 For the longest time, my challenge was keeping a growing board engaged in the process.
 Every year we were giving in large part to the same organizations.
 It had become rote.
 And with family members spread across the country (New York, California, Maine), I struggled to keep people interested in the process and coming to meetings three times per year.
 So after 32 years of the status quo, the 14-member board said.
 “Enough is enough.
 We want a collaborative foundation where we have a bigger voice.”
 At first I was miffed, “they don’t love me” I thought, but now I know it was the best possible thing for our foundation.
 Today we have a grantmaking committee, governance committee, finance committee, and family members that are interested in the work.
 I’ve become less important, and they’ve become more important, and I think it’s wonderful!

 I get a lot of pleasure.
-Every check our foundation writes is lifeblood for an organization, but when I’m personally involved with the grantee, the exchange is all the more satisfying.
-Henry Street Settlement, Bronx Children’s Museum, Coalition for the Homeless – these are more than simply grantees.
+Henry Street Settlement, Bronx Children’s Museum, Coalition for the Homeless—these are more than simply grantees.
 These are collectives of people about whom I care a great deal.
 What do I get from giving?
 I get to know these people, learn about their organizations, and become their friends.

-6. NAME ONE PHILANTHROPIST, PRESENT OR PAST, WHOM YOU WOULD LIKE TO HAVE COFFEE WITH, AND WHY?
+NAME ONE PHILANTHROPIST, PRESENT OR PAST, WHOM YOU WOULD LIKE TO HAVE COFFEE WITH, AND WHY

-8. NAME ONE INDIVIDUAL OR ORGANIZATION THAT HAS PARTICULARLY IMPRESSED YOU.
-WHY?
+NAME ONE INDIVIDUAL OR ORGANIZATION THAT HAS PARTICULARLY IMPRESSED YOU?

-9. IF YOU CAN ACCOMPLISH ONE THING WITH YOUR PHILANTHROPY, WHAT WOULD IT BE?
+IF YOU COULD ACCOMPLISH ONE THING WITH YOUR PHILANTHROPY, WHAT WOULD IT BE?

 With a foundation our size, we’re not going to change the world, and we can’t change New York City.
 However, we can support good people doing good things.
 To that end, I would like to see the Bronx Children’s Museum up and running.

-10. WHAT QUESTION DO YOU WISH WE HAD ASKED, AND WHAT IS THE ANSWER?
+WHAT QUESTION DO YOU WISH WE HAD ASKED, AND HOW WOULD YOU ANSWER IT?

-QUESTION: How does it feel to be 87?
+Question: How does it feel to be 91?